ParallelMaths/parallel/pages/module-1b-test-winter.md

 ## 15.
 ::: problem id=15_1 marks=1
-The theme music for the famous sience fiction film _2001: A Space Odyssey_ is taken from _Also Sprach Zarathustra_, which was written by Richard Strauss in 1896.
+The theme music for the famous science fiction film _2001: A Space Odyssey_ is taken from _Also Sprach Zarathustra_, which was written by Richard Strauss in 1896.

 How many years was that before the film itself was produced in 1968?